Mandatory reporting in the United States: Criticism

-Critics state that mandatory reporting may make the public more vigilant or overload the child welfare system which may increase tax dollars and needlessly separate children from their parents.
+Critics state that mandatory reporting may contribute to overloading the child welfare system and exacerbate needless investigations and separations of children from their parents.
 It is predicted that expanding the list of mandated reporters or creating tougher penalties for failure to report will increase the number of unfounded reports.
-Mandatory reporting is also criticized because it jeopardizes the ability of people to seek medical treatment or maintain a therapeutic relationship for fear of being reported.
+Mandatory reporting is also criticized because it jeopardizes the ability of people to seek community-based treatment or maintain a therapeutic relationship with professionals for fear of being reported.
 It has also been criticized for disproportionately affecting African-American families.

 Critics also state that much that is now defined as child abuse and neglect (due to vague and broad laws) does not merit governmental interference.
 Unsubstantiated rates are enormous and go beyond anything reasonably needed and should concern everyone.
 Emotions about child abuse and sensational media coverage has led to an overreaction by some professionals and citizens, who report many cases that do not amount to child abuse.
 Eagerness to protect children cannot be allowed to overcome commitment to fairness and due process.

 A further criticism is that mandatory reporting laws have had unintended consequences.
 Individuals, including juveniles, who have never been convicted of anything may be placed on child abuse registries for decades, limiting educational and employment opportunities due to background checks.
 Unnecessary investigation by professionals (under threat of prosecution) discourages fellow citizens from taking positive neighborhood action with families in trouble, as they may consider that their responsibilities have been met when they call in an anonymous hotline.

 Better publicized and widely known use of statistics may have important implications for public policy.
 This would reduce hysteria about child abuse, which would lower rhetoric and high rates of unfounded reporting.
 This would reduce the burden on child protection agencies and would be fairer to the children and parents involved.